codenamejason/WebDevWorkshop/Readme.md

-# Web Development Wokshop Code
+# Web Development Wokshop Code Ctnd...

 This repo contains the code used for my demonstrations during the Web Development Workshop I present at various conferences.
 It contains the final code at the state it should be at the end of the day.